Jeff Carter

-Jeffrey J. Carter (born January 1, 1985) is a Canadian professional ice hockey centre for the Pittsburgh Penguins of the National Hockey League (NHL).
-He previously played for the Philadelphia Flyers, Columbus Blue Jackets, and Los Angeles Kings.
+Jeffrey J. Carter (born January 1, 1985) is a Canadian former professional ice hockey centre who played 19 seasons in the National Hockey League (NHL) for the Philadelphia Flyers, Columbus Blue Jackets, Los Angeles Kings, and Pittsburgh Penguins.
 He was drafted 11th overall by the Flyers in the 2003 NHL Entry Draft.

-During his NHL career, he has won the Stanley Cup in 2012 and 2014 (both with Los Angeles), has appeared in two All-Star Games in 2009 and 2017, and led the Philadelphia Flyers – for whom he played six seasons – in scoring during their 2008–09 campaign; his 46 goals during that season were good for second overall in the NHL.
+During his NHL career, he won the Stanley Cup in 2012 and 2014 (both with Los Angeles), appeared in two All-Star Games in 2009 and 2017, and led the Philadelphia Flyers – for whom he played six seasons – in scoring during their 2008–09 campaign; his 46 goals during that season were good for second overall in the NHL.
 Carter also played 39 games with the Columbus Blue Jackets during the 2011–12 season before being traded to Los Angeles.

 Carter played junior hockey for the Sault Ste.
 Marie Greyhounds in the Ontario Hockey League.
 He was a First Team All-Star, William Hanley Trophy and CHL Sportsman of the Year honors in his final year.
 Joining the Flyers' American Hockey League (AHL) affiliate, the Philadelphia Phantoms, immediately after his junior career, he helped the team win the Calder Cup in 2005.

-Internationally, Carter has won gold medals with Team Canada at the under-18, under-20 levels and at the Winter Olympics.
+Internationally, Carter won gold medals with Team Canada at the under-18, under-20 levels and at the Winter Olympics.
 During his under-20 career, he tied as Canada's all-time leading scorer at the World Juniors and was named to back-to-back Tournament All-Star Teams.
 He has also represented Canada at the 2006 IIHF World Championship.
 Carter represented Canada at the 2014 Winter Olympics in Sochi, where he won a gold medal.